-The Project Area is approximately 20.8 acres and is currently split between single-family residential and agricultural use.
+The Project Area is comprised of approximately 20.8 acres and is currently split between single-family residential and agricultural uses.
 Project construction will occur across the entire Project Area.
 Following demolition of existing buildings and structures, the Project Area will be graded.
-General surface grading for buildings and parking lots will typically require less than 1 meter (3.3 feet) of excavation, although, in some cases, building foundations and utilities may extend up to 2 meters (6.6 feet) below surface (bs).
+General surface grading for buildings and parking lots will typically require less than 1 meter (3.3 feet) of excavation.
+In some cases, building foundations and utilities may extend up to 2 meters (6.6 feet) below surface (bs).

-Figure 1 Location of the Freeman Logistics Development Project Area
+Location of the Freeman Logistics Development Project Area

-Figure 2 Aerial view of the Freeman Logistics Development Project Area
+Aerial view of the Freeman Logistics Development Project Area